 You are here:

 In the Middle School, girls explore a range of subjects and activities, grow as women with a sense of adventure, compassion and responsibility, and develop skills and study methods that set them up for success in Senior College.
-From Year 7, they have the opportunity to study Japanese, Spanish, Chinese or French; and in Year 9, they can choose from a diverse range of elective subjects including Commerce, Drama, Music, Photographic and Digital Media, Psychology, STEM and Design and Technology.
+From Year 7, they have the opportunity to study Japanese, Spanish, Chinese or French; and in Year 9, they can choose from a diverse range of elective subjects including Applied STEM, Commerce, Design and Technology, Drama, Elective History, Elective Geography, Food Design, Music, Photographic and Digital Media, Physical Activity and Sports Studies, Psychology, Textiles Technology and Visual Arts, in addition to a Language other than English.

 As a proud Kindergarten to Year 12 School, all education is underpinned by a learning framework that aims to provide a common language and understanding, which all teachers and students can work towards and meet within their classroom and across the School.